Although one of Vienna’s newer seasonal markets, you might argue that the Stephansplatz Christmas market could well be the city’s most traditional…

 The location, in particular, helps the Stephansplatz market stand out.

-So you had your handmade and hand-painted decorations made of wood, tin, glass and other materials, but also plenty from the secular side of life.
+So you have your (handcrafted) decorations made of wood, tin, papier-mâché and other materials, but also plenty from the more secular side of life.

-(Incidentally, if you want Lebkuchen, Vienna’s renowned Pirker Lebkuchen store sits opposite the fiakers.)
+Incidentally, if you want Lebkuchen, Vienna’s renowned Pirker Lebkuchen store sits opposite the fiakers.

 Of course, mixed in among all this are the stands serving food and drink, seasonal and otherwise.

-(Wine, schnapps and Gothic architecture)
+(Wine, schnapps and gothic architecture)

 If you’re taking in the Christmas lights display along the Graben and Kärntner Straße, then the market allows you to complete your Christmas experience bingo without much effort: it sits at the junction of those two streets (see map below).

-If you do then wander along the Graben street away from the cathedral square, then dip down Kohlmarkt at the end to see Michaelerplatz square: this looks rather nice at night with all the historical buildings (including a wing of the mighty Hofburg complex) lit up.
-And it often has its own small Christmas market, too.
+If you wander along the Graben street away from the cathedral square, then go left at the end to walk down Kohlmarkt to Michaelerplatz square: this looks rather lovely at night with all the historical buildings (including a wing of the mighty Hofburg complex) lit up.

-The 2023 dates for the Stephansplatz market are:
+The 2024 dates for the Stephansplatz market are:

-- November 10th to December 26th
+- November 8th to December 26th

 How to get to Stephansplatz

-Access the market right outside the Stephansplatz central subway station that’s on the U1 and U3 subway lines.
-You can also reach it on bus lines 1A, 2A and 3A (the stop is also called Stephansplatz).
+Access the market right outside the Stephansplatz subway station that’s on the U1 and U3 subway lines.
+You can also reach it on bus lines 1A, 2A and 3A (the correct stop is also called Stephansplatz).

 Address: Stephansplatz, 1010 Vienna | Website